Biogen plans to build a new gene therapy manufacturing facility

 •BIIB105 (ASO targeting ataxin-2) in ALS.
 Last September the first patient was dosed in a phase 1 study that evaluates safety, tolerability and pharmacokinetic profile of BIIB105 in participants with ALS) or poly-CAG expansion (polyQ)-ALS.

 •BIIB094 (ASO designed to bind to the Leucine Rich Repeat Kinase 2 (LRRK2) mRNA and mediate its degradation, reducing LRRK2 protein levels) for the treatment of Parkinson’s disease.
-This ASO is developed in collaboration with Ionis Pharmaceuticals and a
+This ASO is developed in collaboration with Ionis Pharmaceuticals and a phase 1 is ongoing.

 •BIIB101 (ASO designed to bind to inhibit the production of the alpha-synuclein protein) as a potential therapy for Parkinson’s disease, multiple system atrophy, and related synucleinopathies.
 This ASO is also developed in collaboration with Ionis Pharmaceuticals.
 In July 2020, Biogen initiated a phase I/II study evaluating ION464 in patients with multiple system atrophy.